Who are Conversation Partners?

 What do Conversation Partners do?

 Conversation Partners play an important role in UCAELI students’ English education.
-Partners who join Conversation classes will be directed by a UCAELI instructor on how to participate in each class.
 Objectives for the Conversation Partner time connect with UCAELI’s Communication Skills course objectives.
+Partners who join Conversation classes will be guided by a UCAELI instructor on how to participate in each class.
 Generally, partners will be placed with a small group of UCAELI students who will have some questions or conversation strategy to practice relating to something they are learning in their Communication Skills classes.
-Topics and activities vary from discussions about culture, current events, academic subjects and university life to interactions designed to be fun.
-The one requirement of volunteer partners is to speak in English.
+Topics and activities vary from discussions about culture, current events, academic subjects, and university life.
 The commitment to being a Conversation Partners is flexible.
-Partners may join classes regularly or just once or twice, however partners are encouraged to let the Conversation Partners Coordinator know in advance about their level of commitment so that teachers can plan lessons accordingly.
-Coordinator emails are listed below under each program opportunity.
+Partners may join classes regularly or just once or twice, however partners are encouraged to let the UCAELI instructor know in advance about their level of commitment so that teachers can plan lessons accordingly.

 What do Conversation Partners get from the experience?